discordjs/guide/guide/additional-info/async-await.md

 A Promise can have 3 states; pending, resolved, and rejected

-The **pending** state means that the Promise still is ongoing and nether resolved nor rejected.
+The **pending** state means that the Promise still is ongoing and neither resolved nor rejected.
 The **resolved** state means that the Promise is done and was executed without any errors.
 The **rejected** state means that the Promise encountered an error and could not be executed correctly.